 Author Guidelines

-TARBIYA: Journal of Education in Muslim Society is a peer-reviewed academic journal that focuses on educational studies within Muslim societies.
-It is published twice a year (June and December) by the Faculty of Educational Sciences, UIN Syarif Hidayatullah Jakarta, in collaboration with HSPAI (Scholars of Islamic Education) and PSPII (Perkumpulan Sarjana Pendidikan Islam Indonesia).
+TARBIYA: Journal of Education in Muslim Society is a peer-reviewed academic journal focusing on educational studies within Muslim societies.
+It is published twice a year, in June and December, by the Faculty of Educational Sciences, UIN Syarif Hidayatullah Jakarta, in collaboration with HSPAI (Scholars of Islamic Education) and PSPII (Perkumpulan Sarjana Pendidikan Islam Indonesia).

 The journal publishes original research articles, review papers, and scholarly communications addressing education in Muslim contexts around the world.
 All submitted manuscripts must be original, unpublished, and not under consideration elsewhere.
-Each submission undergoes a rigorous double-blind peer-review process, which may take several weeks.
+Each submission undergoes a rigorous double-blind peer-review process.

-- Foreign terms or non-English words should be translated or explained when first mentioned.
+- Foreign terms or non-English words should be translated or explained when first introduced.

-- Quotations, passages, and terms from other languages should be italicized.
+- Quotations, transliterated expressions, and non-English terms should be italicized where appropriate.

 Manuscript Structure (IMRAD Format)

-Each submitted manuscript should follow the IMRAD structure (Introduction, Methods, Results, and Discussion), followed by Conclusions, Recommendations, and References.
+Each submitted manuscript should follow the IMRAD structure (Introduction, Methods, Results, and Discussion), followed by Conclusion and References.
+A separate Recommendations subsection may be included when relevant.

 1. Title and Author Information